Fraunhofer-AISEC/codyze-evaluator/ecosystem/ecosystem-analysis.md

 [A central list of all the requirements](https://docs.openstack.org/project-team-guide/dependency-management.html) that are allowed in OpenStack projects is globally maintained.
 The OpenStack [proposal bot](https://review.opendev.org/q/owner:proposal-bot) then automatically proposes updates to OpenStack dependencies.
 These proposals follow a defined workflow with reviews that verify that the proposed updates can be integrated.

 #### HowTo:
-- Verify that the proposal bot is in active use using https://review.opendev.org/q/owner:proposal-bot
+- Verify that the proposal bot is in active on OpenDev, filtering for contributions by the bot using https://review.opendev.org/q/owner:proposal-bot

 At the time of writing, the OpenStack proposal bot is in active use.